-The wait is over, Microsoft has released BizTalk Server 2020 with a bunch of new exciting features.
+The wait is over, Microsoft has released BizTalk Server 2020 with a bunch of exciting new features.

 This release allows customers to achieve true hybrid connectivity by connecting on-premise systems to SaaS applications through Azure connectivity.
 In this blog, we will be discussing the new set of cloud adapters (Blob Storage, Service Bus, Event Hubs, O365 Mail, O365 Schedule, O365 Contact).